 What we love about Evernote is that it lets the users take notes in a variety of ways: texts, audio, Web clippings, photos, and even video recordings.
 Moreover, Evernote is able to sync all your notes on all of your devices, as long as you have the app installed.
 Evernote is also able to organize your notes into separate notebooks and uses shortcuts and tags to help you find your notes easily.
 Another feature we love about Evernote is that it can digitize documents with just a scan from your phone camera.

-Evernote has a free version as well as two paid plans.
-One is a Premium plan for $7.99/month, and the other one is a Business plan for $14.99 per month.
+Evernote has a free version as well as three paid plans.
+One is a Premium plan for $6.99/month, Personal plan for $11.99/month, and there is also Plus plan for $3.99/month.

 Another popular note-taking app is Simplenote.
 As its name implies, Simplenote is a simple note-taking app that doesn’t have too many advanced features.
 In terms of usability and simplicity, Simplenote comes out on top.
 Launch the app, take notes, and you’re done.
 Tags are also used for organization, and it has a search feature so that you can quickly find the notes you want.
 Simplenote also has to share and collaborating features as well, but the best thing about this app is that it’s free.